Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 When trying to navigate an abusive relationship that I didn’t realize was abusive at the time, I saw a therapist.
 I opened up about my guilt.

-I expressed how uncomfortable I was even doing simple things for myself, like ordering take-out.
-I didn’t want to pay for him (because I paid for freaking everything!), but I felt terrible about bringing food home for just myself.
+I expressed how uncomfortable I was doing simple things for myself, like ordering take-out.
+I didn’t want to pay for him because, at this point, I was sick of giving everything while he refused to put in any effort.
+But I still felt terrible about bringing food home for just myself.

 My philosophy has always been that you should take care of each other if you are in a relationship, and I felt guilty if I did anything that made it seem like I wasn’t caring for him.

-In my twisted worldview, I made more money, so I should pay for everything.
+In my twisted worldview, I made more money and should pay for everything.
 It didn’t matter that he didn’t care for my needs; I should give more and more of myself because that’s what you do when you love someone.

 Therapy taught me how messed up that way of thinking is.
 You should want to take care of your partner, but not to the point where you limit yourself.